My Favorite Three Books: What Are Yours?

 This book was written by my oldest son in 2009.
 As his father, who loves blogging, I am really proud of his writing accomplishments, considering this is not his primary job.
-Below are several reviews of his book as published by www.virtualauthorbooktours.com.
-I hope you have time to read his book, Cloyne Court.
+Here are two reviews of the book.

 “In 1977, when 18-year-old Berkeley college student, Derek moved into the student residence co-op, Cloyne Court, sight unseen, little did he know he would learn about life, love, sex, drugs, music, alcohol and co-ed showers—all on the first day.

 Located one block North of the University of California, Berkeley campus, this real and notorious student-run house has provided an alternative, counter-culture, hedonistic, raucous, and unique living experience for the “Clones”, as the students call themselves, who choose to live here each year, despite the public and parents calling for a permanent shut down of this enduring and historic building.